A Grand Tour of Italy

 Later we continue to the beautiful city of Lucca - a place of true beauty that has managed to escape the tourist crowds; one of Italy's best kept secrets.
 The heart of the city is filled with charming piazzas, small community churches and fabulous art galleries, linked together by narrow cobbled streets and intricate passageways, and we have time to explore the city at leisure.
 Splendid Renaissance architecture mingles with historic buildings from the Middle Ages, making the city a pleasure to explore on foot.
 (B)

-On Day 9 we enjoy a guided tour in the heart of Venice, beginning in St Mark's Square, which is dominated by the magnificent Basilica di San Marco and the venerable Palazzo Ducale, or Doge's Palace.
+We enjoy a guided tour in the heart of Venice, beginning in St Mark's Square, which is dominated by the magnificent Basilica di San Marco and the venerable Palazzo Ducale, or Doge's Palace.
 This afternoon you are free to soak up the atmosphere of this romantic city.
 For a bird's eye view of the city, take the opportunity to climb the Campanile de San Marco, which offers incredible vistas over the buildings clustered around the center and the shimmering lagoons further out.
+(B)

-On Day 10 you are at leisure to further soak up the atmosphere of this romantic city.
+You are at leisure to further soak up the atmosphere of this romantic city.
 For a bird's eye view of the city, take the opportunity to climb the Campanile de San Marco, which offers incredible vistas over the buildings clustered around the center and the shimmering lagoons further out.
 Or, you could choose to take an enchanting gondola ride through Venice's iconic labyrinth of waterways.
 On the evening of Day 10 we head into the heart of Venice for a farewell meal in a splendid Venetian palace - a truly remarkable end to our adventures in Italy.
-(Day 8 - B, D, Day 9 - B, Day 10 - B, D)
+(B, D)

 Train and Hotel Accommodations